muratyaman/node-express-health-avoid-oom/README.md

 This mechanism can be used by the load balancing system and traffic can be diverted to other service instances.
 For example; every 10 seconds, the load balancer can run health check, and after 1 "unhealthy" response, it can divert traffic to other hosts.
 It can also start creating new instances.

 The **danger** here is that when the service is marked as unhealthy, it could be destroyed!

+Note: we need to adjust load balancer.

+At least, we have a **request rejector** middleware that can protect against crashes due to too much memory usage (**Out Of Memory** errors) if we set the parameters correctly.
+It also works with a **request counter** middleware.